 Medicare Part A vs. Part B: Which Covers Home Health Care?

-Home health care coverage can come from either Medicare Part A or Part B, depending on your situation:
+Home health care coverage can come from either Medicare Part A or Part B, depending on your situation.
+Understanding which part covers your care helps you know how it is billed, though your out-of-pocket cost is $0 either way.

 Coverage Under Part A

 Medicare Part A covers home health care when services begin within 14 days of a qualifying inpatient hospital stay of at least 3 consecutive days (not including discharge day).
-Part A covers the first 100 days of home health services following a qualifying stay.
+Part A covers the first 100 visits in a benefit period if post-hospitalization criteria are met.

 Coverage Under Part B

-- Network requirements: You may need to use home health agencies within your plan’s network
+- Network restrictions: You may need to use home health agencies within the plan’s network

-- Prior authorization: Some Medicare Advantage plans require pre-approval before starting home health services
+- Prior authorization: Some plans require pre-approval before starting home health services

-- Additional benefits: Some plans offer extra home-based services beyond what Original Medicare covers, such as limited personal care or caregiver support hours
+- Additional benefits: Many Medicare Advantage plans offer extra home health benefits beyond what Original Medicare provides, such as personal care aide hours, meal delivery, and home safety modifications

 How Long Does Medicare Cover Home Health Care?

-There is no specific limit on how long Medicare will cover home health care, as long as you continue to meet the eligibility requirements.
-Medicare reviews your case in 60-day episodes of care:
+There is no specific time limit for Medicare home health care.
+As long as you continue to meet the eligibility requirements (homebound, need skilled care, doctor-ordered plan of care, Medicare-certified agency), your coverage continues.

 How to Get Started with Medicare Home Health Care

-- Talk to your doctor: Discuss your care needs and ask if home health services are appropriate for your condition
+- Talk to your doctor: Discuss your condition and ask whether home health care is appropriate for your situation

-- Get a physician’s order: Your doctor must create a plan of care and certify that you meet the homebound requirement
+- Get a physician’s order: Your doctor must certify that you are homebound and need skilled care, then create a plan of care

-- Choose a Medicare-certified agency: Use Medicare’s Care Compare tool to find and compare home health agencies in your area
+- Choose a Medicare-certified agency: Use Medicare.gov Care Compare to find and compare agencies in your area

 Tips for Choosing a Home Health Agency

-- Medicare certification: Verify the agency is Medicare-certified and in good standing
+- Medicare certification: Verify the agency is Medicare-certified (required for coverage)

-- Services offered: Confirm the agency provides the specific services you need
+- Services offered: Confirm the agency provides the specific services your doctor has ordered

-- Staff qualifications: Inquire about caregiver training, background checks, and supervision practices
+- Caregiver qualifications: Ask about staff credentials, background checks, and training

 What to Do If Medicare Denies Home Health Coverage

-If Medicare denies coverage for home health services, you have the right to appeal.
-Here is how the process works:
+If Medicare or your Medicare Advantage plan denies your home health care claim, you have the right to appeal.
+Here is how:

 Frequently Asked Questions About Medicare Home Health Care